-Deed of Postponement process
+The Deed of Postponement process

-A Deed of Postponement is a request made by the solicitor of the leaseholder for the Council to postpone their charge on the property in relation to the right to buy discount.
+A Deed of Postponement is a request for the Council to postpone their charges on a property in relation to a Right-to-Buy discount.

-Postponement requests must be made through a solicitor.
+Postponement requests must be made through the solicitor of the leaseholder.